8ta4/quest/DONTREADME.md

 If you need to view the document in a separate tab, you can do that, but without the query string.

+> Does `quest` detect the URL using a content script or a background script?
+(Planned)

+`quest` uses a background script to detect the URL.
+Content scripts can run at different times during the page load, and sometimes other scripts or extensions could change the URL before the content script has a chance to grab it.

 > Is it possible to use just one window for both questions and the main content in `quest`?

 Technically, yes, you can do that by using Chrome's API to combine them into a single window.
 But, the way `quest` is meant to be used is with separate windows for the main content and the questions.
 Here's why: